jako24/jako24/README.md

 ## 👋 Hi there!
 I'm Janek

 Welcome to my GitHub profile!
-I'm a former AI/ML Manager at Paidwork and a former Backend Engineer Intern at Cruzzie Inc., Japan.
-Currently, I'm completing my 3rd year in an AI Bachelor's program at Vrije Universiteit Amsterdam.
+I'm an aspiring AI Engineer with almost a year of experience in the AI field.
+Currently, I'm currently in my 1st year in an AI Mastere's program at Vrije Universiteit Amsterdam.
 Let's dive into my world of coding, AI, and continuous learning!

 ---

 ### 🎓 Education

+- **Masters of Science in Artificial Intelligence**
+  - **Institution:** Vrije Universiteit Amsterdam
+  - **Year:** 2024 - 2026
+  - **Key Learnings:** Practical applications of AI, advanced machine learning, data science, and data analytics.

 - **Bachelor of Science in Artificial Intelligence**
   - **Institution:** Vrije Universiteit Amsterdam
-  - **Year:** 3rd Year
+  - **Year:** 2021 - 2024
   - **Key Learnings:** Theoretical frameworks and practical applications of AI, machine learning, data science, and data analytics.

 ### 📜 Certifications